Support with food, pets and living expenses

 Help with pet expenses

 Pets are a huge source of comfort, especially when you’re experiencing mental ill health.
 But pets cost money.

-Here are some organisations that may be able to help with pet expenses:
+There are some organisations that may be able to help with pet expenses.

-- PDSA provide free or low-cost pet treatment if you receive certain benefits and live in their catchment area
+- PDSA provide free or low-cost pet treatment if you get certain benefits and live in their catchment area

 - The Dog’s Trust can provide free healthcare for your dog if you’re homeless or living in temporary housing